legrandp/xdsme/README.md

 ## Install

 You can either:
+ - *Recommended way:* Download the [lastest released version](https://github.com/legrandp/xdsme/releases/latest) and gunzip it.
- - Download the xdsme-master.zip file and unzip it.
-Then add the xdsme-master/bin/noarch to your PATH variable (export PATH=$PATH:$HOME/progs/xdsme-master/bin/noarch),
+ - or ownload the xdsme-master.zip file and unzip it.
  - or use git to clone the repository.
-This method makes updating to a new version eisier.
+This method makes updating to a new version easier.
+ - Then add the xdsme-master/bin/noarch to your PATH variable (export PATH=$PATH:$HOME/progs/xdsme-master/bin/noarch),
 ```bash
  $ cd $HOME/progs
  $ git clone https://github.com/legrandp/xdsme.git